 Most medieval castles especially in the later medieval periods had a dungeon, where most criminals were held which commonly included religious and political prisoners.

-Prisoners held in medieval castle dungeons who were sometimes tortured and released and other times tortured to death.
-Close to the medieval castle dungeons was a water well.
+Prisoners held in medieval castle dungeons were sometimes tortured and released and other times tortured to death.

 There was usually an outer bailey courtyard and an inner bailey courtyard.
 Usually right in the center of the layout of the medieval castle was the castle keep in which the medieval lord lived.